 - Click “Webhooks & Services”

-- In the available service hooks, click “ReadTheDocs”
+- In the list of available services, click “ReadTheDocs”

 - Check “Active”